hmxmilohax/rb3-pc/pages/english/customs/merging.md

 <img src="https://rb3pc.milohax.org/images/xtra/customs/onyxoutfoldermerge.png" alt="A screenshot of Onyx's Quick Convert screen.
 The cursor is selecting &quot;Folders (PS3)&quot; and &quot;Encrypted .mid.edat&quot; has been enabled." title="Quick Convert">
 <h4>6.</h4>
 <p><em>(Optional but highly recommended)</em><br>
 With these methods, the USRDIR subfolder will have an auto-generated name.
-For single songs and packs, it'll be <code>OxxxxxSongName</code>.
-However, if you make a pack, the folder name will only include the first song in the pack.<br>
+It'll be <code>OxxxxxSongName</code>, with the <code>SongName</code> being the first song in the pack.<br>
 If you want to find the folder easily, it's recommended to select <code>Custom USRDIR subfolder</code> instead of <code>Combine into one new USRDIR subfolder per pack</code> and entering the name of your choice.<br>
 <img src="https://rb3pc.milohax.org/images/xtra/customs/onyxfoldernamerpcs3merge.png" alt="A screenshot of Onyx's Quick Convert screen.
 The cursor is selecting &quot;Custom USRDIR subfolder&quot; where &quot;Keep original USRDIR subfolders&quot; once was." title="Quick Convert"></p>
 <img src="https://rb3pc.milohax.org/images/xtra/customs/onyxnamepack.png" alt="A screenshot of Onyx's USRDIR naming popup.
 The pack has been named &quot;my_custom_pack.&quot;" title="Quick Convert"></p>